DangerousDaniel/My-Portfolio-Website-Recreation-Backend/Plans/BackendChecklist.md

 - [ ] Custom Admin Panel
   - [ ] Custom Form for Article with relationship input data
-  - [ ] Override the delete function for Article
   - [ ] Custom name of the admin panel
   - [ ] Organize the side panel of models with section for main and other